openstack/ironic/doc/source/user/states.rst

 inspect failed
   This is the state a node will move into when inspection of the node fails.
-From here the node can transitioned to:
+From here the node can be transitioned to:

   * ``inspecting`` by setting the node's provision state using the ``inspect`` verb.
-  * ``manageable`` by setting the node's provision state using the ``manage`` verb
+  * ``manageable`` by setting the node's provision state using the ``manage`` verb.

 cleaning
   Nodes in the ``cleaning`` state are being scrubbed and reprogrammed into a